Price Chopper (New Zealand)

-Price Chopper was part of the Woolworths New Zealand Supermarket Group, alongside Woolworths and Big Fresh.
+Price Chopper was part of the Woolworths Group, alongside Woolworths and Big Fresh.

 History

 The Price Chopper format was established in 1987, as a discount supermarket chain with a limited fresh foods.
 Woolworths rebranded its smaller stores under the new brand, allowing them to remain open and ensure the sites were not taken over by competitors.

 Price Chopper stores were centrally located in small towns and metro areas with no discount supermarkets, and the stores had the same modern technology of larger supermarket chains.

 There were 14 Price Chopper stores in 2001.

 There were 17 Price Chopper stores in 2003.
 There were no stores in Auckland.

 On 12 April 2004, the Price Chopper brand ceased to operate within New Zealand.
 Many of the stores were converted to Countdown or Woolworths stores.